QuantGeekDev/lmaolang/README.md

 👏 Use emojis to write html.
 Text is treated as text - but don't mention he who shouldn't be mentioned...

+And sigh... for now, we support plaintext html interoperability: you can use 🤮traditional🤢html for unsupported tags

 💀 Is the universal closing tag.
 Close any tag by adding the 💀 modifier to it.
 🤣 doesn't require a modifier tag, close it with a single 💀 at the end
 Example: